StillNotWorking/LMS-helper-script/README.md

 # LMS-helper-script
 Tools to help maintain headless Logitech Media Server devices for novice users

-'mountdrive.sh' let user easily add USB storage devices to RPi-OS by listing detected devices and configure fstab for item selected by user.
+<h3>'mountdrive.sh'</h3> let user easily add USB storage devices to RPi-OS by listing detected devices and configure fstab for item selected by user.
 <br /><br />
 'lms_bash_aliases.txt' are aliases (command shortcut) that simplify the control of the LMS system with short single word commands rather than typing 'sudo systemctl [command] logitechmediaserver' + a few shortcuts to directories used by lms.<br />
 Read how to implement her: https://github.com/StillNotWorking/LMS-helper-script/blob/main/lms_bash_aliasesREADME.md